1967 Mount McKinley disaster

-The 1967 Mount McKinley disaster occurred in July 1967 when seven climbers died on Denali (then still officially known as Mount McKinley) while attempting to descend from the summit in a severe blizzard estimated to be the worst to occur on the mountain in 100 years.
+The 1967 Mount Denali disaster occurred in July 1967 when seven climbers died on Denali (also known as Mount McKinley) while attempting to descend from the summit in a severe blizzard estimated to be the worst to occur on the mountain in 100 years.
 The accident is the deadliest to occur on Denali and was at the time one of the deadliest mountaineering accidents in history.

 Background

 The expedition to climb Denali was organized by Joe Wilcox, a 24-year old graduate student at Brigham Young University.
 To attract climbers to join the expedition, Wilcox mailed out newsletters and advertised a joining fee of $300 to cover food and gear expenses.
-Wilcox managed sign on eight men to join his expedition: Jerry Clark (age 31), Steve Taylor (age 22), Dennis Luchterhand (age 24), Mark McLaughlin (age 23), Anshel Schiff (age 30), Hank Janes (age 25), John Russell (age 23), and Walt Taylor (age 24).
+Wilcox managed to sign on eight men to join his expedition: Jerry Clark (age 31), Steve Taylor (age 22), Dennis Luchterhand (age 24), Mark McLaughlin (age 23), Anshel Schiff (age 30), Hank Janes (age 25), John Russell (age 23), and Walt Taylor (age 24).

-The expedition's application to climb the mountain was met with skepticism from the National Park Service at Mount McKinley National Park due to the climbers' inexperience in high altitude.
+The expedition's application to climb the mountain was met with skepticism from the National Park Service at Denali National Park and Preserve due to the climbers' inexperience in high altitude.
 While all members of the team were familiar with basic mountaineering practices, none had ascended a peak higher than 15,000 ft, while Denali's summit is at 20,310 ft.
 As such, park rangers recommended that the Wilcox Expedition merge with a more experienced climbing group from Colorado led by Howard Snyder, who intended to climb the mountain at the same time.
-Snyder's group initially consisted of four men: Snyder (age 22), Jerry Lewis (age 31), Steve Lewis, and Paul Schlichter (age 22).
+Snyder's group initially consisted of four men: Snyder (age 22), brothers Jerry (age 31) and Steve Lewis, and Paul Schlichter (age 22).
 The four intended to climb by themselves, but shortly before leaving for Alaska, Steve Lewis was injured in a traffic accident and was unable to climb.
 With his team now below the Park Service's mandated four-person minimum, Snyder agreed to join Wilcox's expedition.
 It was now a 12-member team attempting to climb the mountain.
 The Park Service approved the expedition's application to climb, with caveats that team members purchase and carry radios with them on the climb, that the experienced climbers of the Colorado group had to stay with the less experienced climbers of Wilcox's group, and that less experienced climbers had to take training courses to prepare for the high elevation and rugged terrain they would be experiencing.